 8.2.1.1.4 The main reason for the predicted rise in pupil numbers is that, in the past 5 years, over 200 houses have been built or are currently under construction in Thaxted.
 Other applications are in the pipeline, and may succeed in view of Uttlesford District Council's lack of a 5-year land supply.
-Uttlesford District Council (UDC) still presses for more houses to be built even though the strain on Thaxted's infrastructure has been highlighted by ECC education officers Sarah Cutting and Neil Kinlock in their consultation reports on recent planning appeals:
+There is still pressure to build more houses even though the strain on Thaxted's infrastructure has been highlighted by ECC education managers in their consultation reports on recent planning appeals:

-Report from Neil Kinlock, School Places Data and Intelligence Manager, ECC (re Planning Application UTT/14/1033 - Walden Road, Thaxted):
+i.
+Report from the School Places Data and Intelligence Manager, ECC (re Planning Application UTT/14/1033 - Walden Road, Thaxted):